 From the melting ice caps, receding glaciers, horrific Asian pollution and the destruction of The Great Barrier Reef to name a few, it’s easy to see the impact of global warming and to blame many industries such as oil and coal but few realize that the clothing industry that is the second biggest polluter.

 We may not think of the environmental impact of fashion, but it can and does have a significant effect on the environment especially given the amount of water needed to manufacture garments.
-It’s time that we, as consumers, become more conscious of how our personal fashion decisions can affect the environment and fashion industry.
+It’s the time that we, as consumers, become more conscious of how our personal fashion decisions can affect the environment and fashion industry.

 Sustainable fashion is a design movement that is quickly gaining ground, its goal is to create a self-supporting system within which the manufacturing of clothing has less impact on the environment and is socially responsible.
 Starting in the 90′s, pioneered by brands like Patagonia and Esprit, sustainable fashion has become a permanent part of the fashion industry and today many other brands such as H&M are starting to emulate them.

 A great deal of creativity and resourcefulness is being put in to create clothing and fashion that are equally trendy and sustainable.
-Gone are the days when eco-fashion gets a bad rap for looking bland and boring, brands like Amour Vert (a Gwyneth Paltrow), Svilu (an award-winning industry insider favorite), Freedom From Animals (chic vegan leather accessories), and even celebrity designers like Stella McCartney.
+Gone are the days when eco-fashion gets a bad rap for looking bland and boring, brands like Amour Vert (a Gwyneth Paltrow), Svilu (an award-winning industry insider favourite), Freedom From Animals (chic vegan leather accessories), and even celebrity designers like Stella McCartney.

 “I design clothes that are meant to last.
 I believe in creating pieces that are not going to get burnt, that is not going to landfills and that is not going to damage the environment.
 For every piece in every collection, I am always asking what have we done to make this garment more sustainable and what else can we do.
 It is a constant effort to improve…”